Photo by Joe Visco: Track Photographer-click on the image for a full size version of the photo

 "He's been told it's called Boots and Saddles.

 lt would be an appropriate moniker for the tune that announces the start of each horserace.
 But the brief song is just a part of the repertoire during the San Joaquin County Fairs 12-day horse-racing meet.
 "I probably have 125 different songs that I use for this" Estabrook said.
 "I try to learn new tunes and incorporate them into the program.
 Each fair is different, but here I can do as much or as little as I want."
 Estabrook trumpets the arrival of the horses for each race, then plays a song of his choice before -the animals reach the track in front of his location.
 'I stop by the time they're behind me," Estabook said.
 'I don't want to scare them, and the announcer has announcements to make."
 Though he knows a musician who works at tracks in Southern California who counts how many notes he plays a day and keeps track of how many horseraces he's seen in his career, Estabrook doesn't worry about such statistics.
 He never bets on the races and pays only passing interest in them.
 For him, the music's the thing.
 It has been since he was 9 years old and was given the opportunity to play a musical instrument at his school.
 He chose a trumpet and by the time he was in high school, It was the only thing of interest to him.
 He attended the Berklee School of Music in Boston and the California Institute of Arts in Valencia after attending Santa Rosa Junior College.
 When not performing at Northern California fairs-Santa Rosa, Vallejo and Sacramento in addition to San Jouaquin-Estabrook plays with a polka band and with a group that plays big band music.
 During the school year, he lives in the Valencia area giving private lessons and substituting in public Schools.
 But come summer, he heads north to play the fairs and different jobs as well as occasional weddings and other gigs.
 This is his fourth appearance in Stockton.
 "I started in Santa Rosa," Estabrook said.
 "There was a group of guys who did It and they were all my teaches.
 When they stopped, they gave the job to me."
 He spent about $1,000 for the trumpet and the traditional hunter's garb that includes a red wool jacket, ascot and riding boots.
 The reception isn't what it is at other jobs.
 "It's either small or nothing," he said.
 "There are never any 'boos'.
-I think it’s a question of sound.
+I think its a question of sound.
 They can't hear depending on where they are."
 But the smattering of applause after each session let's him know some are listening.

 Estabrook has plenty of free time as track trumpeter at Solano fair